dllmr/plasma-wallpaper-standardtime/README.md

 The code of this plugin has been deliberately engineered to be as minimal as possible.
 E.g., there are no configuration options at all.

 For a much more comprehensive video wallpaper plugin for Plasma 6, please visit https://github.com/luisbocanegra/plasma-smart-video-wallpaper-reborn.
-This plugin has many more features, although lacks the clock sync feature which is essential for operation of **Standard Time**.
+This plugin has many more features, although lacks the clock sync ability which is essential for operation of **Standard Time**.